-It appears both John Snider and Joseph Kelly subsequently repented and remained faithful Mormons.
+If Joseph Ellis Johnson was talking about John Snider and Joseph Kelly, it appears they subsequently repented and remained faithful Mormons.

 Joseph W. Coolidge.
 In August 1870, Joseph F. Smith was attempting to collect any information regarding plural marriage that might refute the claim that Joseph had never taught plural marriage.
 Coolidge claimed "Joseph Smith had sealed more than one wife to Jos.
 W. Coolidge, and he 'knew' as he said, what he spoke."